These easy salmon sliders combine the flavors of seasoned fish, tangy pickled beets, and a creamy yogurt sauce.

 Pairings and flavor:

 I used Aunt Nellie’s Beets in this recipe.
-I love them because I find them at the store, already cooked, peeled, pickled and prepped for me!
+I find them at the store, already cooked, peeled, pickled and prepped for me!
 I love a time-saver, so just having to drain the beets and use them is my kind of prep!